 If your article includes any Videos and/or other Supplementary material, this should be included in your initial submission for peer review purposes.

-Figures and tables may be embedded in text
+Figures and tables may be embedded in the text

 Please ensure the figures and the tables included in the single file are placed next to the relevant text in the manuscript, rather than at the bottom or the top of the file.
 The corresponding caption should be placed directly below the figure or table.